 I’m 27 years old, music is my passion, and I’ve lived my dream.
 I’ve played everywhere in the world, and I’ve seen it all.
 My network is huge and spread all over the world.
 But I’m done with it, and I don’t want to be in the spotlight anymore.
 I want to go back to 2004, and I want to live for a purpose again.
 I want to play music because I like it and not because ‘I have to’.
 I quit!

 This is what I’ve been through in a nutshell, in the past 12 years.
 Besides all highs, there have been some lows.
 I wasn’t home for Christmas or New Year’s Eve, and when my friends went out for a night of partying, I was on the road towards another gig, somewhere in the world.
 Most of the time on my own.

 I’ve spent hours/days/months on track, send it to a label and then got rejected because it wasn’t good enough.
 I’ve released music that I wasn’t 100% sure of, but I did release it because the label was famous.
 I’ve played in clubs for 10 people, once in a while notwithstanding for nobody.
 Slept in beautiful hotels but was alone at the breakfast table.
 And then I found out that this wasn’t the reason why I ever started this.

 Looking back to the past, I can say that I don’t regret any of the choices I’ve made.
-I could have done a few things differently but hey, that’s talking afterwards.
-What if I can turn ‘afterwards’ into ‘beforehand’, that would save me a lot of time and money.
+I could have done a few things differently but hey, that’s talking afterward.
+What if I can turn ‘afterward’ into ‘beforehand’, that would save me a lot of time and money.
 That’s the reason why I started with artist coaching.
 I want to help you!